tferrari92/automate-all-the-things/README.md

 ## Terraform Backend Deployment Pipeline

-Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on aws with Terraform.
+Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on AWS with Terraform.
 These two resources will allow us to store our terraform state remotely and lock it.<br/>

-This is probably not necessary for this excercise but it's a best practice when working on a team.<br>
+Why do we need to store our tf state remotely and locking it?
+Well, this is probably not necessary for this excercise but it's a best practice when working on a team.<br>
 Storing it remotely means that everyone on the team can access the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.

 1. On your Azure DevOps project, go to Pipelines on the left side menu.
 2. Select Pipelines under Pipelines on the left side menu.
 3. Click on "Create Pipeline".
 4. Select Github.
-5. Give access to repo if it's the first time connecting to GitHub.
-Else select the repository.
+5. You might need to go through the GitHub authorization process, go ahead and click the green button.
+6. Select the repo, it should be "<your-github-username>/automate-all-the-things"
+7. You might need to click more green buttons to allow Azure DevOps to interact with GitHub, go ahead.
-6. Select Existing Azure Pipelines YAML file.
+8. Select Existing Azure Pipelines YAML file.
-7. Under Branch select "main" and under Path select "/azure-devops/00-deploy-backend.yml".
+9. Under Branch select "main" and under Path select "/azure-devops/00-deploy-backend.yml".
 Click Continue.
-8. If you DON'T have a hosted parallelism, you need to tell Azure DevOps to use your [**self-hosted agent**](#optional-create-an-azure-self-hosted-agent).
-In order to do this, you'll need to go to the repo and modify the file azure-devops/00-deploy-backend.yml file.<br>
+10. If you have hosted parallelism skip to point 11. **If you DON'T have a hosted parallelism**, you need to tell Azure DevOps to use your [**self-hosted agent**](#optional-create-an-azure-self-hosted-agent).
+In order to do this, you'll need to go to the repo and modify the azure-devops/00-deploy-backend.yml file.<br>
 Under "pool" you need to edit it so that it looks like this:
 ```yaml
 pool: